Catel/Catel.Docs/src/vnext/catel-mvvm/views/xaml/advanced/usercontrol-under-the-hood.md

 ## DataContextChanged

 The *DataContextChanged* event is used to react to changes of the datacontext.
-You might be thinking: "there is no *DataContextChanged* event in Silverlight".
 We use the *DataContextHelper* class for that.
 If the new datacontext is new (thus not a view model that the control just set itself), it it continues to determine the datacontext.
 Otherwise, it will not take any action.

 ## DetermineDataContext